pvcraven/arcade_book/source/labs/lab_12_quantitative_reasoning/quantitative_reasoning.rst

 * Don't write text beyond the 80 character limit.
 (Occasionally hitting 85 isn't a big deal, but if you write 800 characters on a line, expect to get penalized.
+* Use paragraphs.
+Most paragraphs are around five sentences long.
+While this isn't a hard and fast rule, if your paragraph has 22 sentences, chances are, something's wrong.
 * Answer each question below.
 Commit and turn in just like a regular program.
   Use complete sentences and proper spelling.
 Label each question.
 Put a blank line between each question.